watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 1. Native Processing: packet forwarding using network functions within an SRv6 domain.
 2. Provide Programmability: establish service function chains according to user demand and provide additional programmability through abstraction of SRv6 behavior.
 3. Centralized Management: managing the entire SRv6 domain by the controller, including aggregating network service functions on the network and per-flow encapsulation policies.
-4. Manipulation of Service Segment: deploying service segment to an SRv6-aware function node.
+4. Manipulation of Service Segment: deploying service segment to an SR-aware function node.
 5. Per-Flow Identification: to apply SFC Policies per flow, classifying at the SRv6 SR source node based on the 5-tuple or even finer granularity.
 6. Straightforward Extension: employs existing protocols commonly used in controllers, such as BGP and PCEP, and coexists with existing SRv6 network Services like slicing and VPNs.